SUCCESSFUL IMPLEMENTATION OF PROJECT PORTFOLIO MANAGEMENT

 - Operational project management

-On the whole, transparency about the progress and requirements of the projects is mandatory for PPM, since a good data basis is a prerequisite for making well-founded company-wide decisions.
+On the whole, transparency about the progress and requirements of the projects is mandatory for PPM and making well-founded company-wide decisions.
 PPM is not possible without transparent operational project processing!

 What Should You Do Next?